 Reproduction

 Murre birds are monogamous and typically mate for life.
 They gather in large colonies on rocky cliffs and ledges during breeding.
+Interestingly, incubation periods for common murre eggs can vary slightly depending on factors like location and environmental conditions.

-Males will perform elaborate courtship displays involving bowing, bill-touching, and vocalizations to attract a mate.
+Males perform elaborate courtship displays involving bowing, bill-touching, and vocalizations to attract a mate.
 Once a pair has formed, they will lay a single, huge egg, which they take turns incubating for around 35 days.

 Threats

 Murre birds face several threats caused by natural and human activities.
 One of the biggest threats they face is climate change, which is affecting the availability of their primary food sources.
-Warmer ocean temperatures are causing fish populations to move to different areas, making it harder for murre birds to find food.
+Warmer ocean temperatures are causing fish populations to move to different areas, making it harder for them to find food.

 Murre birds are also threatened by pollution, habitat loss, and overfishing, which can reduce prey availability.
 In addition, they are sometimes preyed upon by larger birds, such as gulls and eagles.
 Moreover, oil spills and other environmental disasters often affect these birds.
+Gill netting is another significant threat to common murres, as they can become entangled in the nets and drown.

-Facts About The Common Murre
+Facts About Common Murre

 FAQs